Jamnagar: Transportation

+On 24 November 2025, Chief Minister Shri Bhupendra Patel inaugurated Saurashtra's longest flyover bridge, constructed at a cost of ₹226.99 crore (₹2,269,900,000) in Jamnagar.
+The total length of the four-lane elevated flyover bridge from Sat Rasta Circle to Subhash Chandra Bose Statue, including 4 approaches, is 3,750 metres.
+The main bridge consists of four lanes measuring 16.50 metres, while the approaches on Indira Marg and Dwarka Road consist of two lanes of 8.40 metres.

-There are many private bus service providers with coaches running between Jamnagar and Bhuj, Ahmedabad, Surat, Vadodara, Mumbai, Pune, and other major cities.
+There are many private bus service providers with coaches running between Jamnagar and Rajkot, Bhuj, Ahmedabad, Surat, Vadodara, Mumbai, Pune, Delhi and other major cities.
 State Transport has bus services to almost all cities of Gujarat State and interstate transport facilities.
 The Jamnagar Municipal Corporation runs local buses.
 Also, Ola Cabs and auto rickshaws are available.
 Jamnagar has a railway station connected with a variety of India's destinations.
 Four daily trains go to Mumbai and weekly trains to the major cities to the north, east, and south of the country.
 The city has an airport with a daily direct flight to Mumbai and thrice-in-a-week flights to Hyderabad and Bengaluru.
 The airport is within a military enclave of the Indian Air Force.

 Civic utilities

-India’s first IGBC platinum-rated net-zero green waste-to-energy campus is located in Jamnagar, established by Abellon Clean energy and designed by INI Design Studio.
+India's first IGBC platinum-rated net-zero green waste-to-energy campus is located in Jamnagar, established by Abellon Clean energy and designed by INI Design Studio.
 Per year, the facility processes 220,000 tons of municipal solid waste into 7.5 MW clean energy.
-The facility’s design involves almost no human interface during the process and also has a see-through design inside the processing plant making it an educational hub for schools and visitors.
+The facility's design involves almost no human interface during the process and also has a see-through design inside the processing plant making it an educational hub for schools and visitors.
 The campus uses only 20% of its land for the facility and the other 80% is used for community activities and interactions.